 - 10am Rent Seadoos

 - 12pm Grab a smoothie from Jamba Juice

-- Head to next door to Laguna’s Victoria Beach and see the famous La Tour Tower
+- Head to next door for the famous La Tour Tower

 *Additional sample itineraries are available from Visit Dana Point

 Here are a few more Southern CA posts you may like-